What Are The UK Minimum Energy Efficiency Standards?

 • Validity: An EPC is generally valid for 10 years.

-Why Energy Efficiency is Critical for Your Business
+Energy Efficiency Standard: Why Compliance is Critical

 Beyond simply adhering to energy efficiency regulations, prioritising energy efficiency offers numerous benefits for housing providers: